 Also, once a package has been opened, it should be consumed within 3 days.
 If it smells or looks “off” in any way, toss it — we promise, the risk of food poisoning when you’re pregnant isn’t worth it.

 Lastly, if you’re dining out, don’t feel shy about asking the server or chef what the imitation crab was made with.
 Again, it’s usually pollock, but it’s a good idea to double-check that it wasn’t made with any high mercury ingredients.

 When given a choice, opt for real crab.
-It’s not only safe to consume but also low in calories, high in omega-3s, and full of vitamins (i.e., it’s pretty darn good for you!).
+It’s not only safe to consume high in protein, omega-3s, and full of vitamins (i.e., it’s pretty darn good for you!).
 The same can’t be said for imitation crab meat, which doesn’t contain any actual crab.